 Learning For Life at Mulbarton Primary

-Our PSHE curriculum also covers Relationships & Sex Education, Drugs Education and British Values.
+Our Learning for Life curriculum also covers Relationships & Sex Education, Drugs Education and British Values.
 Some areas of the Learning for Life curriculum will be taught through other subject areas such as PE, Science, RE and Computing (E-Safety), Assemblies, Whole school circle time, Creative Week and focus days such as Anti-bullying Week.